alansobchacki/odin-js-testing-practice/README.md

 What I Learned
 -----

 TDD wasn't a new concept for me since I started my coding journey with the Ruby curriculum.
-However, I did learn how to set up Jest for my projects, and honestly, Jest felt MUCh easier than Rspec.
+However, I did learn how to set up Jest for my projects, and honestly, Jest felt much easier than Rspec.